Navi Logo 2.png

 Important – misquotes and misinterpretations of the code:

 It has come to our attention that the AUSIT Code of Ethics has been misquoted and misinterpreted by a number of organisations.
-Whilst AUSIT is seeking clarifications and corrections, it is the responsibility not to take statements and quotes at face value.
+Whilst AUSIT does seek clarifications and corrections in instances that are brought to its attention, it is the responsibility of the individual not to take statements and quotes at face value.

-The correct and current AUSIT Code of Ethics can be downloaded from this page.
+The correct and current AUSIT Code of Ethics can be downloaded above.

 If you believe that the Code has been misquoted or misinterpreted, please contact AUSIT.